 60 Second Interview: Ericsson Tells Us How Sustainability Leads to Volunteering

-We sat down with Lari O’Donnell, Software Product and Project Manager at Ericsson, to talk about their volunteer sustainability and philanthropy project, and how it led to more engaged Ericsson employees.
+This month we sat down with Lari O’Donnell, Software Product and Project Manager at Ericsson, to talk about their volunteer sustainability and philanthropy project, and how it led to more engaged Ericsson employees.
 Check out what Lari had to say:

 Briefly explain the “Big Sweep” campaign.